mymoid/mymoid-js/examples/nextjs/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Now, open your preferred browser and visit [http://localhost:3000](http://localhost:3000) to view the outcome.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+For a deeper understanding, consider exploring these valuable resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn/foundations/about-nextjs) - an interactive Next.js tutorial.

+Feel free to explore and make the most of this example! 🚀